The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA)

 - Increased flexibility through physician-focused payment models

-- Eligible Alternative Payment Models (e-APMs) The most advanced alternative payment models will be deemed ‘eligible’ APMs which qualify for even higher levels of reimbursement tied to performance.
+- Advanced Alternative Payment Models The most advanced alternative payment models will be deemed ‘eligible’ APMs which qualify for even higher levels of reimbursement tied to performance.
 These will be a subset of APMs and will not include all payment models.
 Eligible APMs will require use of certified electronic health record (EHR) technology.
 Eligible APMs will only include payment models in which physicians bear ‘more than nominal’ risk for financial losses or participate in patient centered medical home models under CMMI authority.

 MACRA and Measurement